jbossorg/sbs-bulkdataapi/README.md

 * spaceId - mandatory, internal Jive SBS space Id to get content for
 * type - mandatory, either `document` or `forum`
 * updatedAfter - optional, Java timestamp in millis.
-All content updated after this timestamp is returned.
+Content updated after this timestamp is returned only so you can use incremental updates.
-* maxSize - optional, how many items to return maximally (defaults to 20, max 100).
+* maxSize - optional, how many items is returned maximally (defaults to 20, max 100).

 Notes: